Supplementary data: British Columbia

 Topic: Increasing genetic testing

-Title of image: Percentage of patients diagnosed with breast, colorectal and ovarian cancers in 2019 who were referred for and received genetic testing results within 6 months of diagnosis
+Title of image: Percentage of patients diagnosed with breast, colorectal and ovarian cancers who were referred for and received genetic testing results within 6 months of diagnosis

 Data source: Provincial cancer agencies and programs